 Gamification is one of the fastest-growing buzzwords when companies think of designing their Loyalty Programs.
-Business owners know that it is likely the best ways to increase user engagement for their product.
+Business owners know that it is likely the best way to increase user engagement for their product.
 This is because of the fundamentals of gamification, which is based on the human-focused design philosophy.

-However, while the term ‘gamification’ is now become popular in a wide array of fields, including software development, human resource management, marketing and education, little is known about the true meaning of the concept of gamification.
+However, while the term ‘gamification’ is now becoming popular in a wide array of fields, including software development, human resource management, marketing and education, little is known about the true meaning of the concept of gamification.

-As the founder of The Octalysis Group, Yu-kai Chou, put it in his Tedx, many people assume that Gamification means “adding points, badges and leaderboards.”
+As a founder of The Octalysis Group, Yu-kai Chou, put it in his Tedx, many people assume that Gamification means “adding points, badges and leaderboards.”
 However, this is a misconception that diminishes the true meaning and potential of the concept of gamification.
 In order to design true loyalty in your loyalty program, you first need to grasp a key concept in the Octalysis Framework.
 Octalysis articulates two main types of motivational design (explicit and implicit) and details how and when to use each of them.
 Let’s start by defining what gamification is.